dstackai/dstack/docs/reference/providers/index.md

 The following properties are optional:

-- `before_run` - (Optional) The list of shell commands to run before running the main commands
+- `setup` - (Optional) The list of shell commands to run before running the main commands
 - `requirements` - (Optional) The path to the `requirements.txt` file
 - `python` - (Optional) The major version of Python.
 By default, it's `3.10`.
 - `env` - (Optional) The list of environment variables